Anurag-Saksena/StockAnalysis/README.md

 # Info:

 Since this program connects to the Zerodha Python API which is connected to a Bank account, the values of the 'api_key' and 'api_secret' in the code have been removed.
-However sample inputs and outputs are present in the 'sample.pdf' file.
+However sample inputs and outputs are present in the 'Sample inputs and outputs.pdf' file.